discreet/plex_notifier/README.md

 ## Disclaimers

-This is minimal viable product but stable.
 Features and test coverage are limited.
-More robust features, testing and build pipeline are on the roadmap.
+More robust features, and a more robust test suite are on the roadmap.

 ## Contributions